hyperledger/fabric-private-chaincode/README.md

 chaincode.
 Please follow the instructions in [ecc](ecc) for the chaincode enclave and [tlcc](tlcc) for the ledger enclave.

-In order to run deploy a chaincode enclave we need to build the enclave registry.
+In order to run and deploy a chaincode enclave we need to build the enclave registry.
 See [ercc](ercc).

-Now we have a components we need to run the example auction chaincode in an enclave.
+Now we have all components we need to run the example auction chaincode in an enclave.

 # References